M. Ct. Muthiah Chettiar

 Sir Muthiah Chidambaram Muthiah Chettiar KCSI (8 February 1887 – 19 July 1929) better known as Sir M.CT.Muthiah Chettiar was an Indian Industrialist and Banker who served as a director of the Indian Bank.
 He was the oldest grandson of S.RM.
 Muthiah Chettiar, the patriarch of the M. Ct. and S. Rm. families.

 Early life and education

 Muthiah Chettiar was born on 8 February 1887 to M. Chidambaram Chettiar, the eldest son of philanthropist Sattappa Ramanatha Muttaiya Chettiar.
 He was a nephew of Ramaswami Chettiar, founder of the Indian Bank and Sir Annamalai Chettiar, the first Raja of Chettinad and founder of the Annamalai University.

 Muthiah Chettiar had his schooling at Maharajah's School, Pudukkottai and Pachaiyappa's High School, Chidambaram.
-He did his gradation in Pudukkottai.
+He did his graduation in Pudukkottai.
 On graduating, Muthiah went on a tour of Europe.
 On returning from the tour, Muthiah went through a period of initial training in business management and then took over the family business.
 Muthiah also learnt economics from Gilbert Slater.